RunawayHaggis/FDtoRenpy/README.md

 ## DISCLAIMERS
 I am not a Python dev!
 There are probably much better ways to do this, but this way was quick and it does the job :)

-Also, please be aware that I have only done very limited testing on this.
+Also, please be aware that I have only done very limited testing on this and I am using Final Draft 10.